A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Conclusions and Future Work

-When comparing with the T14 sample, we realized that there is a striking difference in the SFH from the 20\,pc and 100\,pc sample at the most recent time.
-This brings up three important points that should be investigated: first, arbitrary selection of SFHs reported from different works cannot draw meaningful comparison; second, even at the scale in the order of 10\,pc, we can observe variations in the SFHs; third, if the SFH is a strong function of distance from the Sun, then the directional dependency should also be strong given that the Sun is not located in the middle of the Galactic plane.
+Three important points should be investigated in the future.
+The issues with the GCNS discussed earlier imply that the SFH derived in this work is preliminary at best, and thorough selection with more recent catalogues~\citep[e.g.][]{2021MNRAS.508.3877G} should be used in conjunction with proper selection bias correction to maximize the potential of this method.
+Secondly, arbitrary selection of SFHs reported from different works cannot draw meaningful comparison, the by-eye comparison in the previous section should only be used for building further hypotheses in studying SFH of the solar neighbourhood.
+Corrections have to be applied differently to each of the methods to debias the results for valid comparison, particularly for comparing SFH derived from different stellar populations.
+Thirdly, if the SFH is a strong function of distance from the Sun, then the directional dependency should also be strong given that the Sun is not located in the middle of the Galactic plane.
 Furthermore, the Sun is not located in the middle of a major arm region of the Galaxy.
 The analysis should be more complex than simply dividing the sample into zones of Galactic latitudes because, for example, looking into the length of the Orion-Cygnus arm, where the Sun resides, should be different to looking into the inter-arm regions; while the Perseus arm and the Carina-Sagittarius arms are too far away for WD studies, looking into their directions only gives us the WDs in the foreground.
 In the recent work by \citet{2024MNRAS.535.3611Q}, they have found a much fainter truncation magnitude in the Galactic WDLF using one of the deepest proper-motion and photometry-selected samples to date.
 Their sample covers a sky area of 165\,deg$^2$ down to $i=24$\,mag.
 This may be an indication of incompleteness in all previous surveys that have not probed sufficiently deep -- methods for completeness correction are not useful when there are no detections at all.
 Alternatively, it could be due to their assumption that $\sim90$\% of the faintest WDs are members of the thin disc with an exponential scale height of 250\,pc, a figure too low for such an old population of stars.
 This will lead to an underestimation of the generalized survey volume and an overestimation in the spatial density, increased with respect to other surveys that have made similar assumptions due to their significantly increased survey depth.

 As pointed out in \citet{2019A&A...624L...1M} and \citet{2019ApJ...878L..11I}, the decreasing SFR trend from $\sim$10 to 6\,Gyr is consistent with the onset of quenching observed in a cosmological context at a redshift of z$\sim$1.8~\citep[corresponds to a lookback time of $\sim$10\,Gyr, e.g.][]{2016MNRAS.461.1100R, 2017MNRAS.471.4155K}.
 It is also compatible with the evidence of the quenching of the Milky Way~\citep{2016A&A...589A..66H}.
 This is in line with the thick-disc formation scenario attributed to a major merger event at a lookback time of $\sim$10\,Gyr~\citep{2018Natur.563...85H}.